himali3101/freshersbatch-oct16/README.txt

-This folder is created to write git assignments.
+This folder is created to write git assignments.html-assignments branch is created.